invertase/react-native-firebase/docs/messaging/usage/messaging-with-xmpp.md

 This is where a custom server based on Node XCS

-Below is an example of how to configure a custom server using `node-xcs`.
+Below is an example of how to configure a custom XMPP server using `node-xcs`.

 ```js
 const Sender = require('node-xcs').Sender;